 Public transportation projects involve implementation of new or expanded transit services or facilities.
 The improvements may be accomplished for all types of transit such as rail, fixed route, paratransit, and demand response service.
-The three main components of improved transit are: system/service expansion projects, system/service operational improvements, and inducements.
+The three main components of improved transit are system/service expansion projects, system/service operational improvements, and inducements.
 By improving regional transit systems, an increase in opportunity is created for new passengers, as well as an increase in air quality benefits.
 As a backbone of the public transportation system, transit projects reduce the number of cars on the roads, relieve congestion for people who drive, and improve air quality for all.
 Rail transit projects involve implementation of new or expanded rail services or facilities.

-A few rail transit projects that have been recently completed or are under development include Dallas Area Rapid Transit's 26-mile Silver Line and Trinity Metro's 2-mile TEXRail southwest extension.
+A few rail transit projects are under construction, including Dallas Area Rapid Transit's 26-mile Silver Line and Trinity Metro's 2-mile TEXRail southwest extension.
 Additionally, McKinney Avenue Transit Authority implemented their Improved Service Frequency Plan, increasing the number of railcars and service frequency.
 In accounting for existing and future rail transit projects, NCTCOG has identified over 400 miles of rail projects in the 10-county nonattainment area.
-Several non-rail highcapacity transit projects are under development, including Trinity Metro and Denton County Transit Authority's (DCTA) 35-mile IH 35W Express Bus corridor and DART's 17-mile Spring Creek Parkway Express bus corridor.
-Also, there is a growing list of micro-transit operations in the region that are either expanding or starting new services, such as Arlington's On-Demand and RAPID services, Trinity Metro's ZipZone ondemand service, DCTA's network transition to GoZone on-demand service, DART's GoLink on-demand service, and in partnership with DART, STAR Transit provides on-demand service in the Southern Dallas County Inland Port area.
-Additional planned enhancements in the Southern Dallas Inland Port area include the introduction of electric vehicles and expansion of service by STAR Transit.
-New services are also being implemented by the city of Grand Prairie to increase access to education and enhance current paratransit services, and the cities of Cedar Hill and Duncanville have introduced on-demand services through STAR Transit.
+One non-rail highcapacity transit project under development is the first 17-mile phase of Trinity Metro and Denton County Transit Authority's (DCTA) 35-mile IH 35W Express Bus corridor.
+Also, there is a growing list of micro-transit operations in the region that are either expanding or starting new services such as Arlington's Via Rideshare and RAPID demand services, Trinity Metro's ZipZone on-demand service, DCTA's network transition to GoZone on-demand service, and Dallas Area Rapid Transit's GoLink service in partnership with STAR Transit to provide on-demand service in the Southern Dallas County Inland Port area.
+Planned enhancements in the Southern Dallas Inland Port area include the introduction of electric vehicles and expansion of service by STAR Transit.
+New services are being explored by the city of Grand Prairie to increase access to education and enhance current paratransit services, and the city of Cedar Hill is seeking to introduce a demand-response service for seniors and individuals with disabilities.
 By improving regional transit systems, an increase in opportunity is created for new passengers, as well as an increase in air quality benefits.
 Since these projects are included in the DFW regional travel model, benefits from these projects are already accounted for in the on-road mobile source emission inventories.
-Additionally, 15 public transportation providers operate services within the 10-county nonattainment area providing over 79 million passenger trips in 2019.
+Additionally, 15 public transportation providers operate service within the 10-county nonattainment area, providing over 70 million passenger trips in 2018.

-• Saving Money and Reducing Truck Emissions
+Saving Money and Reducing Truck Emissions

 The Saving Money and Reducing Truck Emissions (SMARTE) Program aims to improve industry awareness of freight traffic effects on air quality, promote the use of SmartWay®-verified technologies, and encourage industry-specific best practices in the freight industry.
-The initiative includes focus on idle reduction, emission reduction, and fuel saving strategies in the heavy-duty trucking industry.
-The SMARTE Program educates drivers and fleet managers through public interaction and engagement to ensure a large audience is reached, with an emphasis on small fleets and owner-operators who typically lack staff needed to identify fuel-efficient and cost-saving techniques on their own.
-SMARTE provides informational materials on a variety of NCTCOG initiatives suitable for the trucking industry, including a monthly newsletter, a Vendor List, DFWCC, the Clean Fleet Policy, the Environmental Protection Agency (EPA) SmartWay Transport Partnership, and SmartWay-verified technologies, and information on relevant funding opportunities to provide financial assistance with obtaining capital-intensive items.
+The initiative includes focus on idle reduction, emission reduction, and fuel-saving strategies in the heavy-duty trucking industry.
+The SMARTE Program educates drivers and fleet managers through public interaction and engagement in the field to ensure a large audience is reached, with an emphasis on small fleets and owner-operators who typically lack staff needed to identify fuel-efficient and cost-saving techniques on their own.
+SMARTE provides informational materials on a variety of NCTCOG initiatives suitable for the trucking industry, including DFWCC, the Clean Fleet Policy, the Environmental Protection Agency (EPA) SmartWay Transport Partnership, and SmartWay-verified technologies, and information on relevant funding opportunities to provide financial assistance with obtaining capital-intensive items.

-• SmartWay Transport Partnership
+SmartWay Transport Partnership